MehndhirattaDhruv/ReactSeed/README.md

-This is a test seed for sandeep
+This is a Seed for react with lastest npm dependency